 Unfortunately the presence of honeybees in an area may be a good indication that our native bee populations are already depressed and negatively impacted–by the presence of the honey bees.

-Honeybees compete with our native bees for resources in the form of nectar and pollen.
+Honeybees compete directly with our native bees for resources in the form of nectar and pollen.
 A honeybee hive contains between 30,000 and 80,000 individuals at the height of summer.
 It takes a lot of nectar and pollen to not only feed and raise all those young honeybees, but also to make the many pounds of honey they store to live on during the winter.
 The pollen and nectar collected by honeybees is pollen and nectar not available to our native species.

 The honeybee hives and their concentration of bee hosts pose a threat to native bees from a pathogen transfer potential, virus, bacteria, mites, etc…